Static Bark Collars- The myths explained and debunked for you

 As long as you're using them the right way, and understand how they're meant to help your dog- you can expect e-collars to elevate the behaviour training goals you've set.
 There’s also other Bark Collar options so you’re bound to find one that suits what you’re looking for.

 And if you’re ever still in doubt, our eDog Bark Collar Buying Guide breaks down collar type against dog personality and training needs so you know what’s best for your dog.
-If you’re now more convinced that static collars aren't as scary as you thought, get your training-changing Barktec A01 Static Bark Collar here.

 Remember, eDog Australia and our staff are not dog trainers.
 We’re simply here to provide product advice and occasional educational advice to ensure a smoother, less stressful dog training experience for our customers or interested dog owners alike.